Paul Polman

 - A sharper line between sustainability as compliance cost and sustainability as commercial strategy, and how boards tell the difference in practice.

-- The Net Positive architecture: how to build a company that profits by solving the world’s problems instead of creating them.
+- The Net Positive model: how a company profits by solving the world’s problems instead of creating them, and builds value for shareholders and society while doing it.

 - A working reframe of the UN Sustainable Development Goals as commercial opportunity, grounded in the industry coalitions Polman has helped build.